 However, as Bitcoin has grown larger and more prolific, the yearly number of BTC death pronouncements has decreased.
 In 2017, there were 124 such pronouncements.
 In 2019, there were just 41.
 In 2020, there were 14.

 It has also been observed that bitcoin’s price volatility has decreased over time.
 Bitcoin certainly still sees sharp corrections, e.g., when it reaches new all-time highs, to be sure.
 However, as time goes on, these corrections appear to happen less frequently.
 The volatility has been getting lower and lower every year since 2011.
 When new highs and lows do occur, they are often less serious than some of the price crashes it used to experience on a fairly regular basis.
 In other words, even though bitcoin remains a riskier and more volatile asset compared to, say, stocks, BTC price jumps up and down less than the prices of newer tokens.

 Therefore, as time goes on, many analysts making bitcoin price predictions believe that the price of bitcoin may continue to stabilize.
 However, many analysts (and, perhaps, some billionaire investors) believe that bitcoin still has a long way to go before that point.

 What will the price of Bitcoin be at the end of 2021?

 Several analysts made the following bitcoin price prediction: it will increase by a margin of at least 100 percent by the end of 2021.

 For example, Pantera Capital chief executive Dan Morehead wrote earlier this year that based on the stock-to-flow model, he expects BTC to reach $115,000 per coin before the end of summer 2021.
-Given the correction ongoing since May 2021, this prediction may have a harder time to come true than others.
+Given the correction ongoing since May 2021, this prediction may have a harder time coming true than others.

 Analysts at trading platform PrimeXBT have upped the ante even more, suggesting that bitcoin’s price could reach past $325,000 by the end of the year.